Updated 25 November 2019 (Date first published: 4 July 2019)

-- (in the case of a partnership or LLP) a body corporate which is a legally qualified body (see below) with at least one manager who is a solicitor with a current practising certificate, and
+- (in the case of a partnership or LLP) a body corporate which is a legally qualified body (see below) with at least one manager who is a solicitor with a current practising certificate or an REL, and

-- all of the managers and interest holders are lawyers and legally qualified bodies.
+- all of the managers and interest holders are legally qualified.

 - a recognised body

 - a licensed body of which lawyers are entitled to exercise, or control the exercise of, more than 90% of the voting rights of that licensed body

 - an authorised non-SRA firm of which lawyers are entitled to exercise, or control the exercise of, more than 90% of the voting rights of that authorised non-SRA firm, or